andrejbauer/marshall/README.md

 the [menhir](http://gallium.inria.fr/~fpottier/menhir/) parser generator.

-Both are available through standard packaging systems on Linux distributions, and on MacOS X via [macports](http://www.macports.org/).
-If you embark on compiling Ocaml on your own, consider [GODI](http://godi.camlcity.org/godi/index.html) instead.
+Both are available through standard packaging systems on Linux distributions, and on MacOS X via [opam](http://opam.ocamlpro.com).
+On Windows you might get away with [Wodi](http://wodi.forge.ocamlcore.org) -- we wish you good luck.

+If you install the `rlwrap` or `ledit` command-line editing wrappers, Marshall will use them automatically in the interactive mode.

 ## Compilation